Fahadkhan2450/Autism-Prediction-Model/README.md

 # Autism-Prediction-Model
-Autism Spectrum Disorder (ASD) Prediction
+Overview
-This project focuses on building a machine learning model that predicts the likelihood of Autism Spectrum Disorder (ASD) based on input features extracted from a publicly available dataset.
-The project evaluates the performance of three supervised learning models — Decision Tree, Random Forest, and XGBoost Classifier — to determine which algorithm provides the most accurate predictions.
+This project aims to develop a machine learning-based system that predicts the likelihood of Autism Spectrum Disorder (ASD) in individuals based on behavioral and demographic input features.
+The final solution integrates data analysis, model training, a REST API using FastAPI, and a user-friendly interface built with Streamlit.
+The model is also containerized using Docker for easy deployment.

 Dataset
-The dataset contains a mixture of behavioral, demographic, and screening features.
+The dataset contains a combination of behavioral scores (AQ-10), demographic details (age, gender, ethnicity), and clinical factors (family history, jaundice, prior app usage, etc.).

-It includes responses to ten behavioral questions (AQ-10), age, gender, family history, ethnicity, and other relevant features.
-The target variable is a binary class: whether or not the individual is likely to have ASD.
+The target variable indicates whether the individual is likely to have ASD or not (binary classification).

 Tools and Libraries
-The following Python libraries were used throughout the project:
-Pandas – for data loading and manipulation
+Pandas – data manipulation and cleaning

-NumPy – for numerical operations
+NumPy – numerical operations

-Seaborn & Matplotlib – for data visualization and exploration Scikit-learn – for preprocessing, modeling, evaluation XGBoost – for advanced gradient boosting model implementation
+Matplotlib & Seaborn – data visualization and pattern analysis

+Scikit-learn – model training, preprocessing, and evaluation

+XGBoost – gradient boosting model implementation

+FastAPI – for creating the backend API

+Streamlit – for designing an interactive web UI

+Docker – for containerizing the FastAPI application

 Project Workflow
 1. Data Preprocessing
+Loaded and cleaned the dataset using Pandas

-Handled missing values, categorical encoding, and irrelevant columns.
+Handled missing values and encoded categorical variables

-Applied Label Encoding and One-Hot Encoding where necessary.
+Applied label encoding and one-hot encoding where needed

-Performed feature scaling (if needed) to normalize the data.
+Scaled features as appropriate for model input

 2. Exploratory Data Analysis (EDA)
-Used Seaborn and Matplotlib to visualize feature distributions and correlations.
+Used Seaborn and Matplotlib to explore and visualize:

-Plotted class imbalance, age distribution, and response patterns.

-Identified key features contributing to ASD prediction.
+Feature correlations

+Distribution of age and ASD likelihood

+Response patterns to screening questions

+Class imbalance

-3. Modeling
+3. Model Training
-Three different classification models were trained and evaluated:
+Trained and evaluated the following classification algorithms:

 Decision Tree Classifier